nawabahmadreshi/documentation/pages/getting-started/branch-universal-object.md

 {% if page.ios %}

-### registerView
+### Register a content view

 Please do not call `registerView` anymore.
 Instead, call this method in `viewDidLoad` or `viewDidAppear` to track how many times a piece of content is viewed.

 {% tabs %}
 {% tab objective-c %}
 {% highlight objc %}
-[branchUniversalObject userCompletedAction:BNCShareInitiatedEvent];
+[branchUniversalObject userCompletedAction:BNCRegisterViewEvent];
 {% endhighlight %}
 {% endtab %}

 {% tab swift %}
 {% highlight swift %}
-branchUniversalObject.userCompletedAction(BNCShareInitiatedEvent)
+branchUniversalObject.userCompletedAction(BNCRegisterViewEvent)
 {% endhighlight %}
 {% endtab %}
 {% endtabs %}